patorikku4life/patorikku4life.github.io/index.md

 ### Global Internship Bosch (Yokohama, Ho Chi Minh)

-Simulation of automatic braking system on a LABCAR and simulation ECU tests on a LABCAR.
+* Simulation of automatic braking system on a LABCAR
+* Conducting ECU testing on a LABCAR.

 # Projects